Quantitative mobile gamma-ray spectrometry through Bayesian inference: Introduction

 We attribute these limitations of current FSA implementations to two primary factors: inaccuracies in spectral-template generation and limitations of the statistical models employed in the inversion.
-On the template side, empirical calibration libraries are necessarily sparse, restricted to a limited range of radionuclide sources and source–detector configurations, and their extension to broader survey conditions is prohibitively costly and time-consuming, often requiring days of dedicated measurements and expensive source handling \citep{Dickson1981a,Grasty1991a,Minty1990a}.
-Moreover, empirical templates are unavoidably affected by variable background contributions, introducing additional systematic uncertainties.
-Numerically generated templates, by contrast, offer much broader flexibility but historically have relied on oversimplified Monte Carlo models in which the mobile platforms were either neglected entirely or represented by primitive geometries to reduce the model complexity and computational costs \citep{Allyson1998a,Billings1999a,Sinclair2011a,Torii2013a,Sinclair2016a,Zhang2018c,Kulisek2018a,Curtis2020a,Salathe2021a}.
+On the template side, spectral-template libraries---defined here as collections of reference detector response spectra for specific radionuclide sources and source--detector configurations---may be derived either from empirical calibration measurements or from numerical simulations.
+Empirically derived libraries are necessarily sparse, being restricted to a limited set of radionuclide sources and geometries, and their extension to broader survey conditions is prohibitively costly and time-consuming, often requiring days of dedicated measurements and extensive source handling \citep{Grasty1991a,Minty1990a}.
+Moreover, such experimentally acquired templates are unavoidably affected by variable background contributions, introducing additional systematic uncertainties.
+Numerically generated templates, by contrast, offer substantially greater flexibility but have historically relied on oversimplified Monte Carlo models in which the mobile platforms were either neglected entirely or represented by highly simplified geometries to reduce computational complexity \citep{Allyson1998a,Sinclair2011a,Torii2013a,Sinclair2016a,Kulisek2018a,Curtis2020a}.
 These approximations fail to reproduce key platform-dependent effects such as scattering and attenuation within the platform structure, resulting in persistent, energy-dependent template biases that can exceed \qty{200}{\percent} at photon energies below \qty{\sim100}{\keV} \citep{Allyson1998a,Kulisek2018a,Curtis2020a}.
-Recent advances in high-fidelity Monte Carlo modeling have demonstrated that incorporating detailed dynamic mass models into the simulations can substantially reduce template-related discrepancies \cite{Breitenmoser2025a,Breitenmoser2025f}.
+Recent advances in high-fidelity Monte Carlo modeling have demonstrated that incorporating detailed dynamic mass models into the simulations can substantially reduce template-related discrepancies, in particular at low photon energies \qty{\leq200}{\keV} \cite{Breitenmoser2025a,Breitenmoser2026}.